-As the current Audax season draws to a close it is perhaps time to reflect on the past year’s exploits.
+As the Audax season drew to a close it is perhaps time to reflect on the past year’s exploits.
 We’ve talked about a few of these Randonnee’s this year and as epic days in the saddle go, they’re all memorable in their own way.

 However, the controls were a definite ray of sunshine.